- Types Of Climbing Shoe Rubber

-The experiment involved comparing 9 of the most popular climbing rubber (at the time).
+The experiment involved comparing 9 of the most popular climbing rubbers, at the time.
 The method involved cutting a 2×2 inch piece of each rubber and placing them on a flat rock.
-A weight was then put on top of the rubber and the angle of the rock was increase until the rubber slipped off.
+A weight was then put on top of the rubber and the angle of the rock was increased until the rubber slipped off.
 The angle at which the rubber slipped was then recorded and the experiment was repeated on a flat concrete hold.

 Based on this, Steven Won concluded that the following rubbers had the best friction:

 2) La Sportiva FriXion